Oskang09/EternalCentury/README.md

 Mainly plan to build up own game server but lack of time to maintain it, so will treat it as a learning journey.

+# Project Info

+This project been production tested which did go live for 1-2 month, with around 20~50 online concurrently online and stable.
+The reason tear down just work take too much time and this type of server is unmaintainable when you have no time...

 # Thing were build

 1. Using [Exposed](https://github.com/JetBrains/Exposed) as ORM connecting with PostgreSQL.